- Federal Employer Form - Including Form W-2; W-2G; 1099G, etc.

 DOR will accept a U.S. Form 4852 in lieu of a W-2, but the employee must submit the year-end pay stub to verify the amount claimed in the box titled State tax withheld.

 Form W-2, State and Public Employees Reminder:

-Generally, the amount shown on the W-2 for state wages is higher than the amount shown for federal wages because of the pension contributions which are excluded from income for federal tax purposes.
+Generally, the amount shown in Box 16 of the W-2 is for state wages which will be higher than the amount shown in Box 1 of the W-2 which is for federal wages.
+This difference is a result of the pension contributions which are excluded from income for federal tax purposes.
 When filing the Massachusetts income tax return, taxpayers must use the amount shown for state wages.
 If they enter the lower dollar amounts, their returns will be corrected and any refunds will be delayed.
 For Massachusetts wages, taxpayers should use the amount shown in Box 16 of the W-2.